mTurner-beepboop/cs30-code-submission/cs30_webapp/api/readme.md

 To add a new entry to the flatfile database:
-Send POST request of flatfile form to <host>/api/carbon This will return a HTTP response - either 201 if successful, or 400 if request was malformed
+Send POST request of flatfile form to <host>/api/carbon This will return a HTTP response - either 201 if successful, or 400 if request was malformed, or 409 if an entry with the specified ref_num already exists

 To delete all entries from the database (this is just a development tool, will likely be removed):
 Send DELETE request to <host>/api/carbon